Avoiding underinsurance at home

 Finally, another common mistake is not letting the insurance provider know of any substantial changes at home.
 People forget that renovating, refurbishing and extending can increase the build value of their home, and don’t notify their provider of such changes, potentially making their current policy out of date.
 This takes us to the next point, where people insure their property for its market price and not the rebuild cost.
 In some cases, the rebuild cost can be higher than the market value, and so you can accidentally underinsure yourself by using one but not the other.

 Being underinsured doesn’t usually impact you until you have to make a claim, at which point you might realise that you’re underinsured and it could be too late to adjust your policy.
-Should you make a claim, it could be repudiated or the claim amount could be reduced by the percentage of the underpayment.
+Should you make a claim, it could be refused or the claim amount could be reduced by the percentage of the underpayment.
 Therefore, you must make sure that your insurance is correct before an incident happens.

 The sum insured correlates directly to the amount of premium you pay, but not always to the property's actual value or asset insured.
 If the sum insured is less than the replacement value or required amount to rebuild, it is often referred to as underinsurance.
 This means that inflation is taken into account, as well as an increase in the cost of things such as bricks and other building materials.